oskarvonephesos/BSOUND/README.md

 This only works on UNIX based systems, because the "GUI" currently uses ncurses.
 The audio part theoretically works on Windows, as well, but I have only included the portaudio code for mac in this repository.

-# OPERATING PRINCIPLE
+# OPERATION

-The idea is very simple: BSOUND takes in audio from your default audio input and sends it through a customizable FX chain and out to your default audio output.
+At it's core, BSOUND is a very simple application.
+It takes in audio from your default audio input and sends it through a customizable FX chain and out to your default audio output.
+Currently, 13 different effects are available with different levels of sophistication and customizability.
 There is a little pdf manual that goes into more details (it was written for a non-initiated audience).

 # COMPILING